pytest-dev/pytest-order/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you need to order a certain test relative to more than one other test, you
 can add more than one test name to the ``before`` or ``after`` marker
-attributes by using a list of test names:
+attributes by using a list or tuple of test names:

 .. code:: python